fmipp/fmipp/doc/rtd/installation.rst

 =====

 CMake, Boost (incl. odeint), JDK, Python and SWIG are usually available via the native package management (e.g., ``apt``).
+The minimal Boost installation requires the header files as well as the compiled *Filesystem*, *Date Time* and *Test*  libraries (e.g., via ``sudo apt install libboost-filesystem-dev libboost-date-time-dev libboost-test-dev``).

 To build FMI++, use CMake as command line tool.
 In the terminal, go to the FMI++ source directory and type: